-We need to be careful not to blend too much into the world and worldly things.
+So, we need to take care not to blend too much into the world and worldly things.

-Others shouldn’t see us as a seasoning who brings joy and helps others to see the benefits of knowing Jesus, not just one more person in the crowd.
+In fact, others should see us as a seasoning who brings joy and helps others to see the benefits of knowing Jesus, not just one more person in the crowd.

 The Light Of The World